TheDjgamerProductions/Robotics2022/Assessments/Assessment_2_Smart_Device_House/Logic.md

 # Void armedState
 This function is used when the system is armed due to the user not being conected to bluetooth

-When someone is within distance to the sonar it sounds the alarm.
+We call to the read distacne function and see if the returned data is within the threshold we have set.
+If it is we sound the alarm.
 ```mermaid
   flowchart TD
     terminalStart([Void armedState])